sajerestan1/html-AWS-EC2-/README.md

 # Project Deployment Documentation

 ## Purpose
-This document guides me through deploying a web page using AWS EC2 with Apache 2 on Ubuntu.
+This is a documentation of how I deployed a web page using AWS EC2 with Apache 2 on Ubuntu.
 It aims to set up a web server environment and deploy my HTML, CSS, and image files, making my web page accessible via a public IP address.

 ## Prerequisites

-Before I begin, I need to have:
-- An AWS account with necessary permissions to create and manage EC2 instances.
+- An AWS account with the necessary permissions to create and manage EC2 instances.
 - Basic knowledge of using Git for version control.
 - Familiarity with SSH for connecting to remote servers.
 - A GitHub repository set up to store my project files.